himanshubalodi62/AI-ML_research/README.md

 Instead of relying on one decision tree, it uses many trees (a forest) and combines their results.

+A Random Forest is an ensemble machine learning model that combines multiple decision trees.
+Each tree in the forest is trained on a

+random sample of the data (bootstrap sampling) and considers only a random subset of features when making splits (feature

+randomization).

+For classification tasks, the forest predicts by majority voting among trees, while for regression tasks, it averages the predictions.

+The model’s strength comes from its “wisdom of crowds” approach — while individual trees might make errors, the collective decision-

+making process tends to average out these mistakes and arrive at more reliable predictions.

 In simple words:

 Random Forest = Many decision trees working together to make a better decision.

+we’ll focus on the classic golf dataset as an example for classification.
+While Random Forests can handle both classification and

+regression tasks equally well, we’ll concentrate on the classification part — predicting whether someone will play golf based on

+weather conditions.
+The concepts we’ll explore can be easily adapted to regression problems (like predicting number of player) using

+the same principles.

 ## Why Random Forest is Needed